OPATP/GTFSwizard.Paper/README.md

 - **Hub enhancements**: Reducing dwell times at major hubs.
 - **Frequency improvements**: Introducing new trips to reduce headways.

 Accessibility is measured using zone-to-zone travel times derived from GTFS data processed by the `GTFSwizard` package.
 A Gaussian decay function weighs job accessibility based on travel times.
+Land use data comes from the [Access to Opportunities](https://github.com/ipeaGIT/aopdata) Project.

 ## Results